-How do the values you circled relate to your giving?
-Do they tell you anything about the kinds of causes or organizations you should consider supporting?
+How might the values you circled relate to your giving?
+Do they tell you anything about the kinds of causes or organizations you would consider supporting through your time, talent, and treasure?

-Developing Your Giving Story
+Developing Your Giving Story Do you remember the first time you witnessed philanthropy?
+Who or what was involved?
+Think about time a very of very time a grant and the company to access Which time a company Think about times you gave of your time or money to support a cause.
+Which time seems most meaningful to you?
+Why?
 Do you support a wide range of causes or organizations each year?
 Or do you prefer to give to the same programs or organizations annually?
 Which might you want your future giving to reflect?
 Have any personal or family events influenced your giving?
-(Cause or organization, timing of your giving, etc.)
+(Cause or organization, timing of your • giving, etc.) 88, 6.6.1/ Think his vistore to any southern a substitution of the durant 2 Herry world on the Think big picture.

-Think about times you gave of your time or money to support a cause.
-Which time seems most meaningful to you?
-Why?

-Do you encourage your friends or family to support causes that are important to you?
-Why or why not?

-Think big picture.
 In one sentence, what is your personal giving dream?
 How would you make your community a better place for yourself and others?
+9